GuiDevloper/Inspiration/README.md

 All original images sources are found in [my Pinterest](https://pinterest.com/GuiDevloper) profile
 \
 \
-Developed expressioning my art of code with love
+Developed expressing my art of code with feeling